tomasherceg/dotvvm-docs/Pages/advanced-authentication-authorization.md

 **DotVVM** contains the `[Authorize]` attribute.
 You can apply it on the whole viewmodel, or on a specific viewmodel method, which is referenced by a command binding.

+>Only the method called directly from a command binding, and the class where that method is declared,
-_Warning: Only the method referenced by a command binding will be checked for this attribute.
-If you call another methods from the command binding target, the attribute on them will be ignored.
-Be sure to always mark the method which is called by the command binding!_
+> are checked for the Authorize attribute.
+If you call the method from C# code, the attribute is ignored.

 ```CSHARP
 using System;